believeinlain/PyAedatTools/README.md

 Import from aedat2 currently doesn't have a good method for excluding data before any timestamp resets.

 ExportAedat2 supports polarity, frames and imu6; it doesn't put xml metadata back into the file header.

-ExportRosbag not yet written in matlab, only python.